Siggerud/RoboCar_3.0/readme.md

 ## Prerequisites

-### Pairing you XBox controller
+### Setup Pi OS
-Pair your xBox One controller to your raspberry pi according to this [tutorial](https://pimylifeup.com/xbox-controllers-raspberry-pi/).
+Dowload and install the bookworm version to run this projectd

 ### Setting up remote connection
 1. Enable your VNC connection by first opening the configuration settings